EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Methodology

 We use gradient-based optimization to iteratively search for the optimal embedding \( c^* \) by updating the embedding based on the gradient of the reconstruction loss.
 For each step, the embedding \( c \) is updated as follows:

 where \( lr \) is the learning rate.
 This process continues until the maximum number of epochs is reached.

-In contrast to existing methods~\cite{10.5555/3666122.3668341, ph2p2024cvpr} that optimize the embeddings before passing through the transformer layers and then project them onto the corresponding vocabulary, we directly optimize the output of the text encoder in the latent space.
-This approach offers two key advantages: (1) it improves optimization efficiency by bypassing the projection step, which can be computationally expensive and slow, and it ensures better semantic consistency and coherence.
-As shown in ~\autoref{tab:efficiency}, \sys improves optimization efficiency by more than double compared to PH2P; (2) by optimizing the text encoder’s output, which has already undergone deeper semantic processing, the generated text remains more natural, contextually relevant, and grammatically correct, while also avoiding the disjointed or redundant word choices that can arise in discrete optimization.
+In contrast to existing methods~\cite{10.5555/3666122.3668341, ph2p2024cvpr} that optimize the token embeddings before passing through the transformer layers and then project them onto the corresponding vocabulary, we directly optimize the output of the text encoder in the latent space.
+This approach offers two key advantages: (1) it enables more stable convergence by eliminating the repeated projection step.
+As illustrated in \cref{fig:opt_path}, projection often displaces embeddings away from the optimal region, forcing the optimization to restart from a less favorable position.
+By avoiding this detour, \sys maintains the optimization trajectory within the continuous latent space, leading to significantly improved convergence speed and efficiency.
+(2) by optimizing the text encoder’s output, which has already undergone deeper semantic processing, the generated text remains more natural, contextually relevant, and grammatically correct, while also avoiding the disjointed or redundant word choices that can arise in discrete optimization.